 Andrei Shleifer, the well-known Professor of Economics at Harvard University says that none of the lessons learned from the crisis of 2008 has been learned, irrespective of what various governments have said they have done.
 Interestingly, what Shleifer says more than anything was that the last crash was indeed predictable and therefore so should the next one.
 He, of course, comes to the same conclusions, there will be a crash, but for different reasons.

 My point is much simpler.
 I predicted the 2008 crash and moved all money away from stocks (check out automated trading system (bitcoin pro)) and invested some of it in precious metals.
+Many people have started to invest their stimulus package into cryptocurrency which seems to be thriving at the moment as noted by Coinformant.
 At the time, my worry was that growth was being fuelled by debt, not by production or rapidly rising wages (of which neither was actually happening) being recycled back into the economy.
 I thought that the market was built on bluster and overconfidence.
 It was as it turned out, a bank-led confidence trick.
 They bet bigger than ever before and gambled that the bailouts would come – and they were right.

 In 2018, global debt has risen to an eye-watering $250 trillion.
 Growing from just over $140 trillion in 2008 – this number is now more than 300 percent of 2018’s expected annual global output of $87 trillion.
 Again, increased production and rising wages have not featured as the primary driver of growth, but debt has.